Bruce Karatz

 Bruce E. Karatz (born October 10, 1945) is an American businessman and philanthropist.
-He is noted for his role as Chairman and CEO of KB Home, and for his philanthropic efforts to help re-build both Los Angeles after the L.A.
+He served as Chairman and CEO of KB Home, and engaged in philanthropic efforts to help rebuild both Los Angeles after the L.A.
 Riots and New Orleans following Hurricane Katrina.
-During the 20 years Karatz served as CEO, KB Home grew revenues from $491 million to $11 billion and grew annual home deliveries from 4,500 homes in 1986 to over 39,000 homes in 2006.
-Karatz now operates BK Capital LLC and is based in Beverly Hills, California.
+Karatz was CEO for two decades while KB Home grew revenues from $491 million to $11 billion and annual home deliveries increased from 4,500 homes in 1986 to over 39,000 homes in 2006.
 In March 2013, Karatz was a recipient of The Malibu Times' 23rd Annual Dolphin Awards.
+Karatz operates BK Capital LLC based in Beverly Hills, California.

 Early life

 Karatz was born in Chicago, Il and raised in Minneapolis, Minnesota, in a middle class Jewish family.
 His father owned a movie theater and his mother was a homemaker.
 He graduated from high school in 1963 and from Boston University in 1967.
 Karatz received his Juris Doctor degree from the University of Southern California in 1970.